Are you ready to discover your college program?

-The admission requirements for an online Ph.D. in data science program vary from school to school.
-However, most schools have common expectations regarding previous education and experience.
+The admission requirements for an online Ph.D. in data science program vary.
+However, most schools have common education and experience requirements.
 In general, prospective students should hold at least a bachelor's degree, and some schools expect applicants to hold a master's degree.

-While a major in computer science, math, or business analytics may increase an applicant's chances of acceptance, most schools do not list a specific major as a requirement.
-Some universities do, however, expect students to have completed courses in linear algebra, multivariate calculus, computer programming, and statistics or probability theory.
+While a major in computer science or math may increase an applicant's chances of acceptance, most schools do not list a specific major as a requirement.
+However, some universities expect students to have completed courses in linear algebra, multivariate calculus, computer programming, and statistics or probability theory.

-Typically, applicants need a minimum overall GPA in all previous coursework, often 3.5 on a 4.0 scale.
-Schools may also require a minimum GRE score, usually in the 70th percentile, as a prerequisite for acceptance into the program.
+Typically, applicants need a minimum overall GPA, often 3.0-3.5 on a 4.0 scale.
+Schools may also require a minimum GRE score, usually in the 70th percentile, as a prerequisite.

 What Can I Do With a Ph.D. in Data Science?

-After completing an online doctoral degree program in data science, graduates can work as data scientists, business analysts, information science researchers, or college professors.
-Some people may also wish to gain certification in a new data research language, which can open additional career opportunities.
+After completing an online doctoral degree in data science, graduates can work as data scientists, business analysts, information science researchers, or college professors.
+Some people may also wish to get certification in a new data research language, which can open additional career opportunities.

 Career and Salary Outlook for Data Science Graduates

 An online Ph.D. in data science can lead to careers in analytics, business leadership, and machine learning.
-The Bureau of Labor Statistics projects the demand for computer and information technology professionals to grow by 12% between 2018-2028.
-Many computer science careers pay lucrative salaries and offer opportunities to advance with more education.
+The BLS projects that computer and research scientist jobs will grow 22% between 2020-2030.
+These professionals earned a median annual salary of $126,830 in 2020, much higher than the $41,950 for all workers.
+Many computer science careers pay high salaries and offer advancement opportunities.

 Continuing Education in Data Science

-Data science is a fast-moving field that requires ongoing study to stay abreast of the latest changes.
+Data science is a fast-moving field that requires ongoing study to stay ahead of the latest changes.
 Pursuing continuing education opportunities can provide benefits such as salary increases and new career opportunities.

 Earning Your Doctorate in Data Science

-Most graduate data science programs require 10 courses to complete the master's component of the program, which usually takes two years.
-These courses often draw from data science, ethics, applied math, computer science, and statistics.
-Students may learn to create simulations, run sklearn regressors, optimize data sets, and perform hyperparameter optimization on an artificial neural network.
+Most data science master's programs require 10 courses, which usually takes two years.
+These courses cover data science, ethics, applied math, computer science, and statistics.
+Students may learn to create simulations, develop linear regression models, optimize data sets, and perform hyperparameter optimization on an artificial neural network.

 Once they complete the coursework component of the Ph.D., graduate students can move on to teaching, internships, research, and writing.
-An online degree may take longer to complete than an on-campus program, since these students often work while going to school.
-Online students may also spend more time in courses or on writing, since they are less likely to conduct teaching or guided research than their on-campus peers.
-That said, each online Ph.D. in data science is different and prospective students should consider the individual merits of prospective programs.
+A degree may take longer to complete than if students also work while going to school.

 Comparing Ph.D.
 Options

-Students can pursue several different types of Ph.D. programs that explore data science, including degrees in business analytics, computer science, and data science itself.
-While all of these degrees include coursework and research opportunities in the same major fields, their varying emphases differentiate them from each other.
+Students can pursue Ph.D. programs in general data science, computer science with a data science specialization, or business data science.
+While all of these programs include coursework and research opportunities in data science, their curriculum may vary.

 Popular Ph.D. in Data Science Courses

-Online doctoral degree programs in data science offer a variety of course types and topics depending upon faculty members' expertise and the school's focus.
-Due to the cutting-edge nature of data science, the curriculum examines critical topics aligned with current industry needs.
-Most courses also include an opportunity for students to gain hands-on experience.
+Online doctoral degree programs in data science offer a variety of courses and specializations.
+Due to the evolving nature of data science, the curriculum examines critical topics aligned with current industry needs.
+Most courses also include opportunities for hands-on experience.

-Doctoral programs are oriented toward research and therefore include project-based courses, capstones, and writing-intensive classes.
+Many doctoral programs emphasize research and include project-based courses, capstones, and writing-intensive classes.
 These courses explore many critical topics, including databases, data mining, business intelligence, data visualization, and big data integration.
-Like most other doctoral programs, Ph.D. in data science programs typically conclude with a dissertation.
+Ph.D. in data science programs typically conclude with a dissertation.

-In this class, Ph.D. students learn about the philosophical underpinnings and practical applications of informatics research.
+- In this class, Ph.D. students learn about the fundamentals and practical applications of informatics research.
 Topics include deterministic hypothesis-driven experimental designs, data mining, posteriori research, and quantitative and qualitative research.

-This graduate-level course introduces students to topics such as visualization design, interaction techniques, human visual perception, and evaluation methods.
+- This graduate-level course introduces students to visualization design, interaction techniques, human visual perception, and evaluation methods.
 Students learn how to use modern web-based frameworks to create visualizations, critically evaluate visualizations, and conduct independent research in visualization and visual analytics.

-Students in this course learn the techniques, tools, and concepts of data science, including parallel algorithms, cloud computing, high-level language support, and nonrelational databases.
+- Students in this course learn data science techniques, tools, and concepts, including parallel algorithms, cloud computing, high-level language support, and nonrelational databases.
 Learners discover how to apply virtual-machine utility computing environments and the MapReduce programming model to scalable data processing and data-driven discovery for scientific applications.

 The Doctoral Dissertation

-One of the final steps in the Ph.D. journey is the dissertation, which is an original research project in data science.
-Typically, academics consider the dissertation to be the most important component of their doctorate, since it shapes their knowledge and specialty in the field.
-Data science students might research topics such as data cleaning, trend identification, or compositional machine learning.
+One of the final steps in the Ph.D. journey is the dissertation, an original research project in data science.
+Typically, academics consider the dissertation the most important component of their doctorate since it shapes their knowledge and specialty in the field.
+Data science students might research data cleaning, trend identification, or compositional machine learning.
 Alternatively, they may research a cross-disciplinary topic such as bioinformatics or the role of data science in renewable energy policy.